 4. Be Original

 Creativity demands originality.
 To do something original, you create something that has never been done before.
-It could be a small thing, spinning off an existing idea, product or service.
+It could be a small thing, spinning off an existing idea, product or service or a small improvement that improves a product or service.
 It can also be a very big disruptive idea, resulting in businesses that completely upend industries through innovative approaches to meeting customer needs.

 The sharing economy is an example of a big disruptive idea.
 AirBnB revolutionized the travel lodging industry by offering a way for people to rent out their homes without actually owning or controlling at least a stake in all the rental properties in question (like prior practice).
 Uber also changed the transportation industry in a similar way.
 This shift from an asset-driven economy to a sharing economy is happening across many industry sectors.